andrewsb8/quvax/README.md

 You can see command line options and their defaults in the log file or through the help option: ```$ python design.py -h```

+### Storing Multiple Optimizations in One Database

+If you were to run the above execution of ```design.py``` twice, data from both executions will be stored within the same database (default output: ```quvax.db```).
+Each optimization will be associated with a hash value that can be used to identify the sequence.
+The hash value will be used to resume optimizations and analyze optimizations.

 ### Continuing an Optimization

 An option to continue from the end of a previous execution of ```design.py``` is available.
 To do this, the input needs to be a valid SQLite database and the ```-resume``` option must be specified.